-HOW DOES PBM ACTIVATE the Innate Immune System TO FIGHT INFECTION:
+HOW DOES PBM ACTIVATE the Innate Immune System TO FIGHT INFECTION?

 1. Activation of Innate Immune Cells: PBM has been shown to activate innate immune cells such as macrophages, neutrophils, and dendritic cells.
 For example, PBM can enhance the phagocytic activity of macrophages, which are critical for the ingestion and destruction of pathogens.
 It can also increase the production of reactive oxygen species (ROS) by these cells, which helps kill invading microorganisms.